salmanmalkani/sql_data_warehouse_project/README.md

 Hi there!
 I'm **Salman Malkani**.
 I’m a CX Consultant on a mission to improve customer experience and help brands to win new customers and retain existing customers.

 Let's stay in touch!
-Feel free to connect with me on the following platforms:
+Feel free to connect with me on the following platform:

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/salman-malkani-cx-guy/)